pubstomp/website/content/episodes/038/mortal-kombat-annihilation.md

 title: "038 - Mortal Kombat: Annihilation"
 date: 2021-04-26
 ---
+{{< anchor 038 >}}
 Continuing our preparation for Mortal Kombat (2021), we took on Mortal Kombat: Annihilation, and, boy, do we have some thoughts about this movie.
 This movie gives you an appreciation for how far the film industry has gone in terms of CGI and plot development.
+<!--more-->
 If you decide to watch this movie, treat it as a study instead of something you'd watch for enjoyment.
 Perhaps, this movie is a product of it's time, but more than likely, it was just poorly executed.
 Anyway, join us as we discuss this movie!
-<!--more-->

 ## Timestamps
 00:00 Intro